Icarus-afk/Event-Ticketing-System-with-Smart-Contracts/server/README.md

 ## Synchronization

 The server uses a cron job to synchronize balances.
 This is done in `synchronizer.js`.
 A script that synchronizes data with the Ethereum blockchain.

+## Future Works

+- [✅] Implement Authentication: Implement user authentication using JWT or Passport.js to secure the routes.
+- [ ] **Add Tests**: Write unit and integration tests for the routes and models using a testing framework like Jest.
+- [ ] **Improve Error Handling**: Enhance the errorHandler middleware to handle more specific error cases.
+- [✅] **Add Data Validation**: Use a library like Joi to validate incoming request data.
+- [ ] **Implement Caching**: Use Redis to cache responses and improve performance.
+- [ ] **Add More Models**: Depending on the application's needs, more models could be added (e.g., Admin, Category).
+- [ ] **Implement Pagination**: Add pagination to the routes that return multiple items.
+- [✅] **Use a Process Manager**: Use a process manager like PM2 for better process management.
+- [ ] **Dockerize the Application**: Containerize the application using Docker for easier deployment.